waipingng/Project-X/README.md

-IMDb Top 250 Movies Analysis Report: How can make movie last longer?
+IMDb Top 250 Movies Analysis Report: What Contributes to High Ratings and Long-Term Success?

 1. Introduction

 IMDb (Internet Movie Database) is a widely used online resource for information related to films, television programs, making it an ideal source for movie-related data.
 For this project, we specifically worked with the Top 250 movies on IMDb.
 Also, IMDb covers every latest movie to reflect the people's preferences.
 So, we would like to discover what types of movie can get higher rating and what makes the movies keep attracting viewers' attention.

-The purpose of this project is to analyze data from the IMDb Top 250 movies list, with a focus on understanding what can make a movie successful, for example, how can the movie company target their target viewers.
-The project aims to uncover insights regarding average ratings across genres and how movie ratings reflect people's preferences.
+Purpose of the Research

+This research aims to investigate four critical factors:

+    The correlation between word frequencies in movie descriptions and IMDb ratings.
+    The relationship between genres and IMDb ratings.
+    The effect of movie duration on ratings.
+    How content ratings (e.g., PG, PG-13, R) affect the breadth of a movie’s audience and its correlation with ratings.

+By examining these factors, we aim to uncover patterns that can inform filmmakers, studios, and marketers on how to craft movies that resonate with audiences and maintain relevance over time.

 1.1 Instruction to rerun the file

     a) Implement scrape_movie by python3 code/scrape_movies.csv: The function scrape_movie scrapes detailed information about a specific movie given its IMDb URL.
 The function extracts the movie title, year, runtime, rating, genre, description, director, cast, user reviews, budget, and worldwide gross.

     b) Implement scrape_page by python3 code/common.py: The function scrape_page scrapes all the movie URLs from the IMDb Top 250 page.
 It returns a list of movie URLs that will later be used by the scrape_movies function.

     c) Implement scrape.py by python3 code/scrape.py:Several functions are provided to extract specific information from the IMDb movie page and save to a csv file

     d) implement common_word_ratings by python 3 code/common_word_ratings.csv: first by function def clean_description, we got clean words from the description and then compute correlation of word frequencies with ratings.

+    e) implement genres function:to get the corelationo between genres and IMDb ratings.

+    f) implement the duration function to get the relationship with duration and ratings

+    g) implement the content ranting function to see how broad are the audiences and its relationship with the IMDb ratings.

 2. Data Source

 2.1 Dataset Source

 The data for this project was sourced from IMDb’s Top 250 movies list.
 This list is publicly available on IMDb and ranks the top 250 movies based on user ratings.
 We also believe top 250 movies can capture people's likes and dislikes about movies and provide enough infomation for analyzing what can make movies successful.
 Moreover, IMDb has fairly wide databases containing wide range of movies and the viewers' ratings and reviews can replect how this movie stay in a high rating.
-To collect the data, we use web scrape techniques to collect the json data and define the relevant functions to grab the data we need to complete the analysis such as casts, description, and estimated budget.
+To collect the data, we use web scrape techniques to collect the json data and define the relevant functions to grab the data we need to complete the analysis such as genres, description, content-rating and duration.

 2.2 Data Collection

-To collect the data, we use web scrape techniques to collect the json data and define the relevant functions to grab the data we need to complete the analysis such as casts, description, and estimated budget.
-During the process, using the beautiful soup allows us to grab movie information directly from IMDb’s database.

-The data was collected for the top 250 movies, and the following attributes were scraped:
+The dataset used in this analysis was sourced from IMDb’s Top 250 Movies list.
+This list ranks the top 250 movies based on user ratings and is widely recognized as a credible reflection of audience preferences.
+The data was gathered using web scraping techniques from IMDb’s public listings.
+The data collected includes:

     Rank: The movie's rank in the Top 250 list
     Title: The movie's title